drkOluhv/drkOluhv/README.md

 ### About Me:
 Just starting to branch my skills from making spreadsheets..

-Developing an open-source Learning portal
-Creating QGIS python plugins
+Currently developing an open-source Learning portal and creating QGIS python plugins

 ### Languages + Tools